Dgab8898/Project-Stock-Analysis/README.md

 **Prediction**

-We trained the model, and we can make a predictions, we used this model to track the sentiments of various stocks by predicitng the comming twits
+We trained the model, and we can make a predictions, then we used this model to track the sentiments of various stocks by predicitng the comming twits

 **Testing**

-We used the prediction, and we apply it to stream of twits, to obtain the stock universe score stream.
+Finally e used the prediction, and we apply it to stream of twits, to obtain the stock universe score stream.

 **issues**